1ultimat3/PcapViz/README.md

 # PcapViz
 PcapViz visualizes network topologies and provides graph statistics based on pcap files.
-It should be possible to determine key topological nodes or data exfiltration attempts more easily.
+It separates out each of ISO layers 2,3 and 4 to be graphed separately making it much easier to see the data flows at each level rather than mixing them up as most other packages do.
+It should be possible to determine key topological nodes or to spot patterns of data exfiltration attempts more easily.

 ## Features
 - Draw network topologies (Layer 2) and communication graphs (Layer 3 and 4)